jamiewinder/CedarDotNet/README.md

 ﻿# 🌲 CedarDotNet

-This package provides a .NET library for the Cedar language.
+A .NET library for the Cedar language.
 This can be used to call Cedar functions from a .NET application.

 For more information about Cedar, please see: https://www.cedarpolicy.com/